Special Educational Needs and Disability

 - The Wandsworth Information, Advice & Support Service (for parents/carers of children with SEN/disability)

 - Wandsworth Parents' Forum "Positive Parent Action"

 - Accessibility Plan & Disability Equality Scheme

 - Data Protection Policy

 We've created this Special Educational Needs and Disability Jargon Buster - a useful list of acronyms and their meanings to help parents and carers.

 Swaffield School Special Educational Needs and Disability (SEND)

 As a school we work within the Wandsworth guidance on Provision for children with SEN in mainstream schools which explains the ways pupils with different additional needs are provided for within the school.

 We also follow our Equality and Diversity policy and we also have an Accessibility plan and Disability Equality Scheme.

-We provide a stimulating environment and an enriched curriculum that is
+We provide a stimulating environment and an enriched curriculum that is fully inclusive.

 We offer a range of provision to support children with communication and interaction, cognition and learning difficulties, social, mental and health problems or sensory or physical needs.